guyogev/guyogev.github.io/_posts/2019-04-24-continuous-deployment.md

        style="max-width: 50%;"/>
 </p>

-But before doing so, there is one final thing consider.

-> There is no such thing as bug-free software.
+But before doing so, there is one final thing consider - There is no such thing as bug-free software.

 When manually deploying versions, things are watched more closely, so such failures can be caught early.
 With CD, we may deploy dozens of times a day, with on human intervention.